 Through more than thirty programs, AIA Honors & Awards highlight best practices and recognizes exemplary projects, engages and support members in the diverse practice of the profession, and opens opportunities to collaborate among peers and colleagues in the built environment.

-To recognize an artisan whose dedication to their craft assists Savannah Architects to turn their vision into reality.
+To recognize an artisan whose dedication to their craft assists Savannah Architects in turning their vision into reality.

 To Officers and Directors who did an exceptional job in their defined role.